Eddie Gottlieb: Early life

 Gottlieb was involved with sports throughout his life.
-Born Isadore Gottlieb in 1898 in Kiev, he moved with his family to Philadelphia at the turn of the century.
+Born Isadore Gottlieb in 1898 in Kiev, he moved with his family to Philadelphia at the age of ten.
+He graduated from South Philadelphia High School in 1916 for whom he played quarterback.
 By the time he was a young adult he had not only played on but had also coached, owned, and operated neighborhood sports teams.

 He was, by his own admission, a born promoter and organizer, and changed his name to Edward.
 In 1917, when he was 19, Gottlieb organized a team of mostly Jewish players representing the Young Men's Hebrew Association, which supplied the team with uniforms for three years.
 The players later found a new sponsor with the South Philadelphia Hebrew Association, a social club from which the team derived its new identity, the Philadelphia Sphas.
 The team wore uniforms with the acronym SPHAs sewn across the chest in Hebrew letters.
 Even after the association stopped providing the uniforms, the team kept the unusual name.
 Having no home court, the team nicknamed themselves "the Wandering Jews".

 In the early days of the SPHAs, a game was as much a social event.
 "We played in a lot of dance halls in those early years", Gottlieb told The Associated Press.
 "It was basketball, then dancing.
 A very nice Saturday evening for yourself and your date.
 We used to let the girls in for free, because you couldn't have a dance after the game without the girls.
 We had no trouble getting the guys to pay for the basketball game when they heard that news."

 The SPHAs became one of the powerhouses of basketball in the East.
 The team entered the Philadelphia League and won two consecutive championships, the final two in the league's history.
 The SPHAs then joined the Eastern League, which went out of business in the same season, forcing the team to book its own games.